pritamhazra21/WIT/chapter3.md

      }
      ```

-2. Comments:
+3. Comments:
-   - Comments in JavaScript provide explanations and help in code documentation.
+   - Comments are used to add explanatory notes to the code.
+   - They are ignored by the JavaScript interpreter and have no effect on the code's execution.
    - Single-line comments start with //, while multi-line comments are enclosed between /* and */.
-   - Example:
+   - Examples:
      ```javascript
      // This is a single-line comment
      /*